tadhgboyle/tab/README.md

     - All Cashier permissions + adding/editing products
 - Merge index and orders page with ajax for moar speeeeeed.
 - Add PDF printing of all users transactions
+- For parents to pay off balance possibly integrate with Square API
 - Seperate orders, users and stats into weeks
 - Allow user to change light/dark mode